DIDSR/eeDAP/src/inputfilesStudies/2023_HTTPilot_RegistrationTest/README.md

 2. Launch eeDAP software.
 Select input file RegAcc_HTT-7a_Prior.dapsi and load ROIs.
 Select MicroRT mode.

-3. The eeDAP program *should* take in the pre-registered Global registration files from other studies.
-If not, then make sure the input files were saved to the same folder as previous registraiton studies.
-If Global Registration is still not loading, the Reader will need to complete a Global Registration run on these slides.
+3. The eeDAP program will load existing Global registration data if it exists and is next to the whole slide image.
+In this case, you can skip the low-magnification registration process (Step 1 of Global registration).
+Otherwise, the Reader will need to complete the low-magnification registration process before the high-magnification process (Step 2 of Global Registration).

 4. The globalAndBestReg.m task will show the reader ROIs in random order of this 1/2 batch.

-5. The first image and count box will be with global (uncorrected) registration.
-The Reader will note the center of the ROI on the computer screen and then examine the center feature in the microscope's FOV.
-Using the ruler-reticle, the Reader will count the number of notches from center that the center feature of the ROI differs from the center of the FOV.
+5. The first image and count box in the eeDAP GUI will corresond to global (uncorrected) registration.

+6. Identify the target: The Reader will note a target at the exact center of the computer screen ROI.

+7. Find the target: The Reader will then search for the target in the microscope FOV.

+8. Measure: On the microscope, the Reader will measure the distance between the FOV center and the target (the number of ruler tick marks).
+Note that the ruler reticle can be rotated to facilitate the measurement.
+If the target is not in the microscope FOV, enter "-1" in the next step.
-6. Input the number of counts/notches between the center feature of the ROI and the center of the FOV.
-These may range from 0 to over 40.

-7. Submit the count number and proceed to "Best Registration".
+9. Record: Enter the number of ruler tick marks between the FOV center and the target into the eeDAP GUI.
+The expected range is 0 to over 40.
+Click the "Submit" button and proceed to Best registration.

-8. Complete Best Registration by manually correcting where the center of the FOV is on the ROI by clicking the FOV center on the eeDAP program.
-Save Best Registration.

-9. Repeat step 6 by inputting the reticle notch count difference between the *corrected* center of the ROI and the center of the FOV.
+10. Focus the microscope and click the "Best Registration" button.
+This will perform a local registration, correction.

+12. Identify the target at the exact center of the computer screen ROI, find the target in the microscope FOV, measure the distance between the FOV center and the target, and record the measurement (steps 6-9 above).

-10. Continue this process through all 40 ROIs of the half batch.
+13. Continue this process through all 40 ROIs of the half batch.
 Save and end the program.

-11. Repeat steps 1-11 with modifications for the second half of Batch 7: Slides 77B, 78B, 79B, and 80B and input file RegAcc_HTT-7b_Prior.dapsi
+Repeat the steps above for HTT Pilot Study Slides 7b: Slides 77B, 78B, 79B, and 80B and input file RegAcc_HTT-7b_Prior.dapsi

 **Phase 2 - Thorlabs Stage**

+1. The HTT Pilot Study has NOT been registered with the Thorlabs MLS203 stage.
+Global registration data (results from low-magnification registration) can be created ahead of time.
+Remember Global registration data (.mat files) are stage dependent.
+As such, some manual management of these files is expected and encouraged to save time with Global registration.

-1. The HTT Pilot Study has NOT been registered with the Thorlabs MLS203 stage and you will need to complete full registration of all study slides prior to starting Phase 2.
-There is the possiblity of an error with the Stage Com on the Administrator Input Screen - using device manager on your computer please verify that Thorlabs is connected to the expected Stage Com in the Admin Input Screen.
+2. There is the possiblity of an error with the Stage Com on the Administrator Input Screen - using device manager on your computer please verify that Thorlabs is connected to the expected Stage Com in the Admin Input Screen.

-2. Repeat all steps of Phase 1 with the exception of selecting the Thorlabs' input files.
+3. Repeat all steps of Phase 1 with the exception of selecting the Thorlabs' input files.